Jackyy-Li/Cycle-Consistency-based-Uncertainty-Estimator/README.md

 ### Derive Uncertainty Estimators

-Change wk_paths to the directory of output result.
 The following command will then use uncertainty_quant_alt.py to derive the uncertainty estimators:

 ```bash
 python uncertainty_quant_alt.py